How to Protect Yourself: Small Business ScamsSource: Florida Attorney General's Office

 Ask for verification of offers in writing.

 If a caller makes an offer regarding the provision of goods or services and if that offer interests you, request that the offer be made in writing and forwarded to you for review.
 Be wary if the caller refuses to forward this information to you or to otherwise provide references.

-Small business scam-artists often offer prizes as an inducement for the business to purchase their products.
+Small business scam artists often offer prizes or “free” gifts as an inducement for the business to purchase their products.
 Be aware that these "prizes" are usually overpriced or are of inferior quality.
 In addition, by agreeing to a “free trial” offer you may be unwittingly enrolling in negative option plan, in which you will be charged monthly until the enrollment is canceled.

 Beware of solicitations that appear to be bills or official mailings from federal, state, city or county governments.